 - Member’s Choice members who consistently renew their auto insurance policies may qualify for loyalty credits on rates.

-Farm Bureau home insurance coverage and discounts
+Farm Bureau home insurance coverage options and discounts

 Farm Bureau’s homeowners policies let you add coverages to protect your home, personal property and properties connected to your home.